dmbarbour/glas/docs/GlasDesign.md

 ### Memoization

 When applying a pure function to immutable data, we can use a secure hash as a lookup key.
 A persistent memoization table allows sharing work between applications.
 In glas systems, we'll rely on persistent memoization as a basis for incremental compilation.
 To work with large data, we should use content-addressed data to reduce the effective size of the argument.

+### Pre-Warming

+We can evaluate application-layer 'start' and 'step' operations at compile time.
+The compiler would simulate state, non-deterministic choice, and other runtime features, pausing computation for anything it cannot handle.
+The compiler can decide based on heuristic space-time tradeoffs whether to include initialized state and partially evaluated transactions in a compiled image.
+With guidance from application settings, a compiler could also perform a series of 'http' requests and cache the results.

 ## Thoughts